 You will need to thaw the puff pastry dough just before you need to use it.
 It generally takes about 30 to 45 minutes for the puff pastry to thaw to where you can work with the dough.

-I also used fresh potatoes and white onions to give our soup base some additional flavor and texture.
+I also use fresh potatoes and white onions to give our soup base some additional flavor and texture.

 The Jasons Deli Chicken Pot Pie Soup is flavored simply with salt, pepper, and some chicken soup base.
 I think soup base gives the soup a good flavor.
-If you have never bought soup base before it is often sold right next to the bullion that you are very familiar with.
-Soup base comes in a jar, and it is a paste.
+If you have never bought soup base before it is often sold right next to or near the bouillon in your grocery store’s soup section.
+Soup base comes in a jar and it is a paste.

-- Sprinkle flour over the onions and cook the flour for 1 minute.
+- Sprinkle flour over the onions and cook for 1 minute.

 - Slowly add a fourth of the half and half to the onions, stirring continually.